LaunchCodeEducation/intro-to-web-dev-curriculum/content/introduction/reading/blended-learning/_index.md

 weight: 4
 originalAuthor: John Woolbright # to be set by page creator
 originalAuthorGitHub: jwoolbright23 # to be set by page creator
-reviewer: # to be set by the page reviewer
+reviewer: Sally Steuterman # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
+reviewerGitHub: gildedgardenia # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE